rjmeats/DailyRainfall/Notes/Wrong_Day.md

   * WD April 2nd rainfall is assigned to April 1st
   * WD January 1st rainfall is assigned to December 31st of the preceding year

-* for monthly rainfall, standard monthly rainfall is calculated from:
+* for **monthly rainfall**, standard monthly rainfall is calculated from:

+  *[WD monthly rainfall] &minus; [rainfall for WD 1st of the month] + [rainfall for WD 1st of the following month]*

   <img src="wrong_day_images/rainfall_day.monthly.diagram.jpg" style="width:800px">

-  *[WD monthly rainfall] - [rainfall for WD 1st of the month] + [rainfall for WD 1st of the following month]*

-  For example:
+  The correction factor to be applied to the 'Wrong day' monthly rainfall is the difference between the 'Wrong day' rainfall figures for the first of the month and the first of the following month.
+This difference can be zero, most commonly when both those days have no rainfall.

+  Examples:

-  * standard April rainfall = WD April rainfall - WD April 1st rainfall + WD May 1st rainfall
+  * standard April rainfall = WD April rainfall &minus; WD April 1st rainfall + WD May 1st rainfall
-  * standard December rainfall = WD December rainfall - WD December 1st rainfall + WD January 1st next year rainfall
+  * standard December rainfall = WD December rainfall &minus; WD December 1st rainfall + WD January 1st next year rainfall

-* for annual rainfall, standard annual rainfall is calculated from:
+* for **annual rainfall**, standard annual rainfall is calculated in a similar way:

-  *[WD annual rainfall] - [rainfall for WD January 1st] + [rainfall for WD January 1st of the following year]*
+  *[WD annual rainfall] &minus; [rainfall for WD January 1st] + [rainfall for WD January 1st of the following year]*

 ### January 1st of the following year on the Daily Rainfall form